8 Aug 2022

 Provided that the terms of this Agreement shall nevertheless continue to bind the Participants to such extent and for so long as may be necessary to give effect to the rights and obligations specified in the Agreement.”

 There are various elements to look at when choosing the right template for the joint venture.
-For example, if you are going to be a minority shareholder in the joint venture, you may want an agreement that is in favour of your status.
+For example, if you plan to be a minority shareholder in the joint venture, you might want an agreement in favour of your status.

 Here are some agreement templates for setting up a joint venture: